kukulaka/kukulaka.github.io/README.md

 This runs the storbook instance at Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### `yarn lint` and `yarn format`
 This runs linters to format code.
-This is also ran as a predeploy hook
+This is also ran as a predeploy hook.